Top of the Verse magazine, Spring 2950 edition

 The interior of the ship reflects its singular focus.
 It is cramped, utilitarian, and industrial.
 The bridge is small, offering poor visibility for the pilot, which emphasizes that this ship is meant to be flown by instruments and gunnery data, not by the seat of your pants.
 The captain's quarters are spartan, a stark contrast to the luxury of the Origin 600i or even the Constellation Phoenix.
 RSI is telling you: You are here to work.
 Your work is war.

-The "Wolfpack" strategy is an imaginative, if wasteful, meta for Perseus wings.
+Strategies for using the ship to its fullest vary, from single pilots slinging torpedoes to full wings and everything in between.
+The "Wolfpack" strategy is one such imaginative, if wasteful, meta for fielding the Perseus.
 Three Perseus gunships, flying in a triangular formation, can create an overlapping field of fire that rivals an Idris frigate.
 By covering each other's blind spots and concentrating fire, a Wolfpack can dismantle a capital ship's defenses methodically.
 We are already seeing player organizations drilling these formations in Arena Commander, preparing for the inevitable clashes in the lawless zones of Nyx.

 But no review is complete without the human element.
 The specs tell you what the ship can do, but only a pilot can tell you what it feels like to do it.
 We sat down with Commander "Viper" Halloway, a veteran of the Xenothreat incursions who has been flight-testing the Perseus since its IAE debut.